HazyResearch/hyena-dna/README.md

 ### Nucleotide Transformer datasets

-You'll need to see the [Nucleotide Transformer](https://www.biorxiv.org/content/10.1101/2023.01.11.523679v1) paper appendix for how to download and process the datasets.
-We'll try and upload version + preprocessing steps later (sorry).
+You can check out the [Nucleotide Transformer](https://www.biorxiv.org/content/10.1101/2023.01.11.523679v1) paper appendix for how to download and process the datasets.

 If you'd like to use the pretrained weights we used to finetune on, you'll need the [tiny-1k-d256](https://huggingface.co/LongSafari/hyenadna-tiny-1k-seqlen-d256/tree/main) weights on Huggingface.

+Update:  Or, you can invest a bit of time and learn how use Docker, and just use our [pre-built Docker image](#docker_nt) that has the exact Nucleotide Transformer datasets/splits, pretrained weights, and hyperparameters used to obtain the results in the HyenaDNA paper (by far most convenenient way to reproduce results).

 sample run
 ```